Django: Internals series - Gotchas

 First one is a simple django model with single email field.
 In second snippet I

-tried to do the same with raw python object
+tried to do the same with raw python object just to understand the

 importants of models.Model